jordanbray/chess/README.md

 ## Requires Rust 1.27 or Greater

 This library requires rust version 1.27 or greater in order to check for the BMI2 instruction-set at compile-time.
+Additionally, this build is compatible with rust 2018.

 ## Examples